A Walk Down Memory Lane

-Last Saturday, I took a hike near my late mother’s childhood home, a few miles away from my current residence.
+I recently took a hike near my late mother’s childhood home.

 Travelling through quiet country lanes